 There are not far off 6000 reviews of Raymond Chandler's The Big Sleep on Goodreads.
-Can there be anything more I can add to the pile?
+Can there be anything more for me to add to the pile?

 I'll try to keep it brief.
 Private detective Philip Marlowe is hired by millionaire General Sternwood to find out who's blackmailing him.
 The wealthy old man has two strong-willed and wayward daughters, "Vivian is spoiled, exacting, smart and quite ruthless.
 Carmen is a child who likes to pull wings off flies.
 Neither of them has any more moral sense than a cat".
 They both have links to crooks and gangsters, and the book follows Marlowe's investigation of this seedy underworld in Los Angeles.

 Characters and setting are more important than plot in The Big Sleep.
 At the beginning the detective gives an account of himself to General Sternwood: "I’m thirty-three years old, went to college once and can still speak English if there’s any demand for it.
 There isn’t much in my trade.
 I worked for Mr Wilde, the District Attorney, as an investigator once...
 I’m unmarried because I don’t like policemen’s wives...
 I was fired.
 For insubordination.
 I test very high on insubordination".
 He takes his profession seriously tho', claiming "I don’t play at it", and he doesn't let a pretty face or shapely leg distract him.